Anna Gmeyner

-Anna Wilhelmine Gmeyner (16 March 1902 – 3 January 1991) was an exiled German and Austrian writer, playwright and screenwriter, who is now best known for her novel Manja (1939).
-She also wrote under the names Anna Reiner, and Anna Morduch.
+Anna Wilhelmine Gmeyner (16 March 1902 – 3 January 1991) was an Austrian-born Jewish writer, playwright, and screenwriter who was exiled from Germany and Austria, best known for her novel Manja (1938).
+She also wrote under the names Anna Reiner and Anna Morduch.
 Her daughter was the children's writer Eva Ibbotson.

 Early life

 Anna Gmeyner was born to liberal Jewish parents in Vienna, where her father Rudolf Gmeyner was a lawyer.
 She grew up in a sophisticated and intellectual household, and her parents counted Sigmund Freud among their friends.
 Having studied in Vienna from 1920, Gmeyner moved to Berlin in 1925.
-She married Bertold Wiesner, a controversial physician who pioneered human infertility treatment, who recently found that he was actually the father of maybe one thousand of the children his clinic in London helped to be conceived.
+She married Bertold Wiesner, a controversial physician who pioneered human infertility treatment, and who was revealed to have been the biological father of as many as one thousand of the children his wife's medical practice in London helped to be conceived.
 Their only child, Eva (born Maria Charlotte Michell Wiesner), was born shortly before the move.
 The family relocated to Scotland in 1926 after Wiesner was offered a job at the University of Edinburgh, it was during this time that Gmeyner gathered inspiration for her play about the Scottish miners' strike.

-Gmeyner and Wiesner separated in 1928, and Gmeyner returned to Berlin where she began to write plays.
+Gmeyner and Wiesner separated in 1928.
+Gmeyner returned to Berlin, where she became a playwright, poet, and librettist.
+She worked with Bertolt Brecht, wrote film scripts for G. W. Pabst, and wrote lyrics for Hanns Eisler.
 Her first theatrical works were a children's play called The Great and Little Claus and a critically acclaimed drama about the miners' strike in Scotland.